 Clean and Prepare the Surface

 It is critical that the concrete surface is cleaned of all loose debris.
-A strong spray from a garden hose and long-handled scrub brush may suffice, but a good pressure washing will provide a better cleaning.
-The manufacturers of concrete resurfacers usually recommend power washing with a 3,500 psi washer.
+A strong spray from a garden hose and long-handled scrub brush may suffice, but a good pressure washing will provide better cleaning.

 You should also remove any oil stains, paint, or tree sap from the concrete.
 If your efforts fail to remove the stain entirely, consider applying a sealer over the stain before resurfacing.
 If left unsealed, the stain will very likely bleed through the resurfacing layer.